Anya Jenkins: Seasons 5–7

-Comic book series
+Comic books

 It was stated that Anya would return in the Buffy the Vampire Slayer Season Eight comic book series, even with Joss Whedon telling MTV that she was "definitely dead... but that doesn't mean she's gone."
 However, Dark Horse Comics editor Scott Allie stated that there were no current plans for Anya to appear.

-In the first issue of Buffy the Vampire Slayer Season Ten, Anya returns as a ghost, having a conversation with Xander during a battle with both a mindless breed of vampires, which Xander has dubbed "zompires," and another new breed who are stronger and has abilities of withstanding sunlight and shape-shifting.
+In the first issue of Buffy the Vampire Slayer Season Ten, Anya returns as a ghost, having a conversation with Xander during a battle with both a mindless breed of vampires, which Xander has dubbed "zompires," and another new breed who are stronger and have abilities of withstanding sunlight and shape-shifting.
 Currently, she is only visible to her former fiancé, and Xander hasn't yet informed the gang about Anya.
 It soon turns out she was a fake ghost who was created by D'Hoffryn who wanted revenge on Xander.
 Anya's fake ghost realizes that the one thing Anya wanted before she died was taking care of D'Hoffryn.
 D'Hoffryn was pulling Anya's strings for a long time, even when she was human.
 She never cut her strings and finally got her vengeance on D'Hoffryn and knew that Xander felt bad about what happened between him and Anya.
 Before departing, she assures Xander that he is a good man and that the original Anya would forgive him as well.